-Welcome to the Eastman undergraduate application.
+These instructions pertain to the application process for Spring 2022 and Fall 2022.
 If you are applying for the Bachelor of Music degree, this is the only application you need to complete.
+Eastman has a separate application from the University of Rochester’s College of Arts, Sciences & Engineering, and does not use the Common Application.
 If you are applying for a dual degree (BM plus a BA or BS), you will also need to submit an application to the College at the University of Rochester.

 Quick application checklist: